1. Communities of practice

 - Tomas Coates-Ulrichsen, Research Fellow, Centre for Science, Technology and Innovation (CSTI), Cambridge University

-- Professor Luke Georghiou, Vice-President for Research and Innovation; and Professor of Science, Technology Policy and Management, University of Manchester
+- Professor Luke Georghiou, Deputy President and Deputy Vice-Chancellor; and Professor of Science, Technology Policy and Management, University of Manchester

 - Dr Tony Raven, Chief Executive, Cambridge Enterprise, University of Cambridge

-- David Sweeney, HEFCE Director (Research, Education and Knowledge Exchange)
+- David Sweeney, HEFCE Director (Research and Knowledge Exchange)

 - Greg Wade, Higher Education Policy Adviser, Universities UK (observer)